celador/ForceCode/README.md

     * Quickly run [SOQL Queries](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm)
     * Query [Tooling Objects](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/reference_objects_list.htm)
     * Results displayed in a table
-    * Results can be saved as JSON or CSV (if outputQueriesAsCSV is set to true (checked))
+    * Results can be saved as JSON or CSV (if outputQueriesAsCSV is checked)
     * Inline edits can be made in the results table (Just like in the developer console)
 * Arbitrary folder structure
     * Change your project `src` folder